Investing

 Tax Loss Harvesting Can Help Manage Tax Liabilities

-[1] Based on 2023 federal tax guidelines, which are subject to change.
+[1] Based on 2025 federal tax guidelines, which are subject to change.

-[2] Per Bankrate.com, for tax year 2023, the long-term capital gains tax rate for individual tax filers earning between $44,626 to $492,300 and tax filers filing jointly earning between $89,251 to $553,850 is 15 percent.
-The long-term capital gains tax rate for individual tax filers earning more than $492,300 and tax filers filing jointly earning more than $553,850 is 20 percent.
+[3] Per Bankrate.com, for tax year 2024, the long-term capital gains tax rate for individual tax filers earning between $47,026 to $518,900 and tax filers filing jointly earning between $94,051 to $583,750 is 15 percent.
+The long-term capital gains tax rate for individual tax filers earning more than $518,900 and tax filers filing jointly earning more than $583,750 is 20 percent.

-[3] For tax year 2023, the top tax rate is 37% for individual single taxpayers with incomes greater than $578,125 ($693,750 for married couples filing jointly).
+[5] For tax year 2025, the top tax rate is 37% for individual single taxpayers with incomes greater than $626,350 ($751,600 for married couples filing jointly).

-This material provides general information and should not be construed as a solicitation or offer of Breckinridge services or products or as legal, tax or investment advice.
+This material provides general and/or educational information and should not be construed as a solicitation or offer of Breckinridge services or products or as legal, tax or investment advice.
 The content is current as of the time of writing or as designated within the material.
 All information, including the opinions and views of Breckinridge, is subject to change without notice.

 Past performance is not a guarantee of future results.
 Breckinridge makes no assurances, warranties or representations that any strategies described herein will meet their investment objectives or incur any profits.
 Any index results shown are for illustrative purposes and do not represent the performance of any specific investment.
 Indices are unmanaged and investors cannot directly invest in them.
 They do not reflect any management, custody, transaction or other expenses, and generally assume reinvestment of dividends, income and capital gains.
 Performance of indices may be more or less volatile than any investment strategy.

 All investments involve risk, including loss of principal.
 Diversification cannot assure a profit or protect against loss.
 Fixed income investments have varying degrees of credit risk, interest rate risk, default risk, and prepayment and extension risk.
 In general, bond prices rise when interest rates fall and vice versa.
-This effect is usually more pronounced for longer-term securities.
-Income from municipal bonds can be declared taxable because of unfavorable changes in tax laws, adverse interpretations by the IRS or state tax authorities, or noncompliant conduct of a bond issuer.

 The effectiveness of any tax management strategy is largely dependent on each investor’s entire tax and investment profile, including investments made outside of Breckinridge’s advisory services.
 As such, there is a risk that the strategy used to reduce the tax liability of the investor is not the most effective for that investor.
 Breckinridge is not a tax advisor and does not provide personal tax advice.
-The tax consequences of Breckinridge’s tax loss strategies may be challenged by the IRS.
 Investors should consult with their tax professionals regarding tax strategies and associated consequences.

 Tax loss harvesting may generate a higher number of trades in an account due to our attempt to capture losses.
 This can mean higher overall transaction costs to clients.
 To the extent that a client's custodian uses a different pricing source, cost basis or tax lot accounting, actual tax efficiencies could be greater or lower than what has been shown.
 Also, a client may repurchase a bond at a higher or lower price than the price at which the original bond was sold.
 The replacement bond is subject to price fluctuations.